Cannon Hall Farm: Rob and Dave Nicholson: television career

 In July 2021, Princess Anne visited Cannon Hall Farm to formally open the farm's new dog friendly café, "Lucky Pup", footage of which was shown not only on Channel 5's This Week on the Farm, but on The Yorkshire Vet as well, with the vet Matt Smith meeting the Princess as he tended to an injured goat.

 On 27 January 2022, the Nicholsons followed the journalist Christa Ackroyd and The Yorkshire Vet's Peter Wright and Julian Norton as presenters on Channel 5's documentary series Our Great Yorkshire Life, which showed them investigating fishing off the coast of Whitby.

 In August 2022, Daisybeck Studios teamed the brothers up with historian Ruth Goodman for a version of her Victorian Farm programme called A Farm Through Time.
 Unlike Victorian Farm, this three-part history programme also investigates the farming industry in the Iron Age and during the Second World War, with the World War episode bring filmed at Tatton Park, as well as Cannon Hall Farm.
 Marianka Swain of The Daily Telegraph gave the first episode three stars out of five in a review that thought that Rob and Dave, "the Ant and Dec of agriculture", may have been teetering on "the edge of parody" at times with this genial Channel 5 show.

+In February 2024, Channel 5 launched Cannon Hall: A Yorkshire Farm, a new spin-off to the all the live ...on the Farm programmes.
+Again this programme will feature Rob and Dave alongside their father Roger Nicholson, The Yorkshire Vets, Helen Skelton, JB Gill and Adam Henson, with Jules Hudson being the main presenter/narrator of the series.